itkrivoshei/OdinMonoWebApps/src/components/WeatherApp/README.md

 - **Material UI**: For component styling, replacing SCSS.
 - **Custom CyberPunk Font**: For a unique UI experience.

+## Usage

+- **Location Search**: Enter a city or location to get the current weather forecast.
+- **Toggle Temperature Units**: Use the switch to change temperature units between Fahrenheit and Celsius.
+- **Enjoy Weather GIFs**: The app displays unique GIFs related to the current weather conditions.

+## API Keys and Security

+- **Secure your API Keys**: Keep your WeatherAPI and Giphy API keys secure, preferably using environment variables.
+- **Avoid Publicly Exposing API Keys**: Never commit your API keys to the public repository.
+Use `.env` files or server-side configuration to manage them.

 ## Setup and Installation

 1. Clone the repository: